Company Logo - Home Link

 After much debate in Congress, the money was finally channeled into the creation of the Smithsonian Institution.

-The building is impossible to miss on the National Mall and it is a great place to start your exploration of the Smithsonian, with collection highlights from each of the other museums.
+The building is impossible to miss on the National Mall, and it is a great place to start your exploration of the Smithsonian, with highlights from each of the other museums' collections.

 African American History and Culture Museum

-This is the newest addition to the Smithsonian Museums and still requires a ticketed entrance.
+This newest addition to the Smithsonian Museums still requires a ticketed entrance.

 They book out within the first few minutes!

-This museum focuses on the African American experience and begins its exhibits all the way back to the slave trade era through today's experience.
+This museum focuses on the African American experience and begins its exhibits back to the slave trade era through today's experience.

 American History Museum